Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Introduction

 \section{Introduction}

-We consider the problem of increasing the practical usefulness of autonomous underwater vehicles (AUVs) by means of increasing the levels of distributed autonomy that they can reach, given that using multiple vehicles is often beneficial for mission performance~\cite{Lovaas2020superUV,Sasano2016semisubmersibledev}, as for example using multiple assets may introduce a safeguard against data loss, may allow a wider search area, may enable establishing synergies among the agents, and may reduce the deployment time of support vessels), we moreover consider distributed autonomy.
+We consider the problem of increasing the practical usefulness of autonomous underwater vehicles (AUVs) by means of increasing the levels of distributed autonomy that they can reach.
+Given that using multiple vehicles is often beneficial for mission performance~\cite{Lovaas2020superUV,Sasano2016semisubmersibledev} (e.g., use multiple assets to safeguard against data loss, allow a wider search area, or reduce the deployment time of support vessels), we moreover consider distributed autonomy.

-Distributed autonomy requires though inter-agent communications, and many algorithms show that such communication may indeed unlock synergies: for example~\cite{Cui10leaderfollower} shows how a set of vehicles may effectively move in a planar formation, and multiple followers may keep such a formation autonomously using opportunely Lyapunov theory and backstepping, if communication is available.
-The algorithm in~\cite{Cui10leaderfollower} shows (in simulation) how agents may keep a bounded tracking error, and thus perform some practically relevant distributed task, assuming synchronous, bidirectional, and reliable communication.
+In this case communication is a means for unlocking synergies: for example, vehicles may effectively move in a planar formation~\cite{Cui10leaderfollower}, and multiple followers may maintain formation autonomously if communication is available.
+Simulations in~\cite{Cui10leaderfollower} show that agents indeed may keep a bounded tracking error, and perform some practically relevant distributed task -- \emph{assuming though synchronous, bidirectional, and reliable communication}.

-As in large part of prior work on distributed control of AUVs, results come though from simulating communication using simplistic models - for example abstracting links as perfect information exchanges edges in an ideal static graph.
-We may indeed cite hundreds of papers showing that under ideal conditions one may implement nominally effective distributed control schemes in underwater scenarios.
-When the testing environment or the assumed hypotheses are potentially far from what may happen at sea, the algorithms may not work as they are -- for example, assuming using an underwater acoustic channel means admitting neither synchronous, bidirectional nor reliable communication.
-This suggests that some of these algorithms may not directly be applied to real-world underwater networks of autonomous vehicles before being opportunely adapted.
-These adaptations, though, may introduce performance losses to the point that the envisioned distributed autonomy is, for practical purposes, lost.
+As in large part of prior work on distributed control of AUVs, simplistic models for communication enable abstracting links as perfect information exchange along edges in an ideal static graph.
+A wide body of literature shows that, under ideal conditions, one may implement nominally effective distributed control schemes in underwater scenarios.
+But when testing in actual at-sea conditions, such algorithms may not work at all: e.g., the underwater acoustic channel is neither synchronous, bidirectional nor reliable.
+This suggests that the formation control algorithms that rely on simplistic communication models may fail in real-world underwater networks.

-A research question that to the best of our knowledge is still unsolved, is understanding what is the most meaningful and generalisable way of adapting existing distributed control algorithms so that they become actually deployable in real life situations while minimising how much such adaptations degrade the control performance.
+Adaptations are thus necessary, but this may introduce performance losses to the point that the envisioned distributed autonomy is practically lost.
+What is thus the most meaningful and generalisable way of adapting existing distributed control algorithms to make them applicable in real life situations while minimising by how much the adaptations degrade the control performance?